Tekcoder/OC_P7/readme.md

 	3. Put focus on user's location [done]

-	4. If restaurants aren't visible, don't put them in the menu. else show them in the menu
+	4. If restaurants aren't visible, don't put them in the menu.
+Else show them in the menu
-   	* Use setInterval (if true, else false)
-   	* Re-organize menu : no need to have a menu on the right of the webage;
-   use the one on the left of the map.

 	5. When you click on a restaurant, show its google street view photo